friguzzi/cplint/docs/_build/html/_sources/index.rst.txt

 	bar(+Successes:int,+Failures:int,-Chart:dict) is det
 	argbar(+Values:list,-Chart:dict) is det

-They return a dict for rendering with C3.js as a bar chart: the first returns bar chart with a single bar for the probability, the second a chart with bar for the probability and a bar for one minus the probability, the third a chart with a bar for the number of successes and a bar for the number of failures, and the fourth a chart with a for bar each value, where :code:`Values` is a list of couples :code:`V-N` where :code:`V` is the value and :code:`N` is the number of samples returning that value.
+They return a dict for rendering with C3.js as a bar chart: the first returns bar chart with a single bar for the probability, the second a chart with bar for the probability and a bar for one minus the probability, the third a chart with a bar for the number of successes and a bar for the number of failures, and the fourth a chart with a for bar each value, where :code:`Values` is a list of pairs :code:`V-N` where :code:`V` is the value and :code:`N` is the number of samples returning that value.

 To render C3.js charts you have to include ::